VPR_processing.Rmd

 interest.

 Note that if you create new categories part way through manual classification, no misclassified files will have been created in this category for hours which you have already processed.
-This may cause some unexpected errors down the line in processing, you could either reprocess previous hours of data with all the new categories or manually create empty misclassified files.
+This may cause some unexpected errors down the line in processing, you could either reprocess previous hours of data with all the new categories or manually create empty “misclassified files” (see below).

 Run manual re-classification with